dmbarbour/awelon/AboutAwelon.md

 Substructural types are very useful for certain forms of reasoning - e.g. handshakes and multi-step protocols, uniqueness and exclusivity, limited resources and fan-in, and modeling responsibilities or requirements.

-### Uniqueness Source
+### Uniqueness

-The uniqueness source is a static object that represents a source of "unique values".
-Unique values include GUIDs, exclusive state, sealer/unsealer pairs.
-In Awelon, the powerblock - one of the two initial arguments to every application - serves also as the uniqueness source.
-(This coupling is convenient.)
+In Awelon, the powerblock serves also as a source of 'unique' values.
+Unique values include exclusive bindings to external state, GUIDs, and sealer/unsealer pairs.
+Exclusive state and sealer/unsealer pairs are especially useful for certain forms of reasoning.

-A uniqueness source cannot be copied, because if it were copied it would no longer be unique.
-A uniqueness source can be split, such that we have two or more distinct uniqueness sources, which is functionally similar to a copy.
+A source of unique values cannot be copied, for if it were it would not be unique.
+However, one can be divided such that we have two distinct sources.
+In Awelon, the division has a parent/child metaphor, and requires explicitly naming the child; this design provides stable identity across source-code changes, which is essential for stable bindings to state.
+The parent cannot reuse the child name (it is an error to try).

-When providing exclusive state, it is very useful to have a stable identity for that state: it simplifies orthogonal persistence, live programming, runtime upgrade, dynamic behavior.
-An anonymous split (left/right) split will be very unstable to code changes that rearrange the order in which splits occurr or introduce extra splits upstream.

-For stability, Awelon requires that each split action - for both the uniqueness source and the individual unique values - utilize a text identifier.
-The text becomes the source of stability, similar in nature to a directory structure in a filesystem.
-The split generates a 'child' object, and a 'parent'.
-The parent is (statically) unable to reuse the child identifier.

-Since the child has a fresh set of identifiers, it can be passed into an independently developed software component without risk of namespace clashes.
-Meanwhile, the parent is kept around for further divisions.

 ### Sealer/Unsealer Pairs

-A sealer/unsealer pair can be created from the powerblock:
+A sealer/unsealer pair is a very expressive pattern for controlling access to information.

         newSealerUnsealerPair :: (Text * Power) -> ((Sealer Unique * Unsealer Unique) * Power')
         type Sealer u = x -> Sealed u x